LMI Glossary of Terms

 Individuals entering the labor force for the first time.

 Manufactured goods consumed in a short time or that have useful lives of less than three years.

 Nonfarm employment is an estimate of the number of payroll jobs in the economy.
 This estimate DOES not include the following types of jobs: unincorporated self-employed, unpaid family work, private household work, workers absent without pay, and farm work.

 NAICS is the successor to the Standard Industrial Classification (SIC) System.
 The United States, Mexico, and Canada will universally use this system of classifying business establishments.
 Due to differences in NAICS and SIC structures, industry data for 2001 are not comparable to the SIC-based data for earlier years.
 NAICS focuses on how products and services are created, as opposed to the SIC focus on what is produced.

 All people in the civilian noninstitutional population who are neither employed nor counted as unemployed are "not in the labor force."

 A set of activities or tasks that employees perform.
-Employees that perform the same tasks are in the same occupation, whether or not they are in the same industry.
+Employees that perform essentially the same tasks are in the same occupation, whether or not they are in the same industry.

-Occupational Employment Statistics (OES) Program
+Occupational Employment and Wage Statistics (OEWS) Program

 Occupational Information Network (O*NET)